urqw/UrqW/CONTRIBUTING.md

 Adding a new localization:

 1. Determine the target language code according to the ISO 639 standard.
 For example, the Russian language code is "ru".
 For more details, see [Declaring language in HTML, Choosing language values)](https://www.w3.org/International/questions/qa-html-language-declarations.en#langvalues).
 2. In the /locale directory, create a copy of the en.js file and rename it according to the target language code, for example, ru.js for Russian.
-Instead of en.js, you can use another existing localization, but there is a risk of copying an incomplete translation or someone else’s translation errors, while en.js is the main localization file.
+Instead of en.js, you can use another existing localization, but there is a risk of copying an incomplete translation or someone else's translation errors, while en.js is the main localization file.
 3. Open the new localization file and edit its contents:
 	* Rename the translation string object according to the target language code, for example, `var ru` for Russian.
 	* Translate all values of keys into the target language.